brokenpylons/docker-lualatex-build/README.md

 [![Build Status](https://travis-ci.org/brokenpylons/docker-lualatex-build.svg?branch=master)](https://travis-ci.org/brokenpylons/docker-lualatex-build)
 ![Docker Pulls](https://img.shields.io/docker/pulls/brokenpylons/lualatex-build.svg)

 Image for lualatex builds with all bells and whistles.
+It currently includes just make and latexmk, but additional packages will be added if needed (as long as the size doesn't increase significantly).

 Based on:
 - brokenpylons/lualatex